Publisher Question:

-Short answer: If you have one and it’s profitable, yes.
-If you don’t have one, or you have one and it’s not profitable, you may want to consider whether or not you need native apps.
+If you have an app and it’s profitable, keep it.
+If you don’t have one, you don’t need to build one.
+If you have one and it’s not profitable, it might be time to sunset it.

-Keep reading for all the important considerations that will help you make the final call.
+I’ve got all the important considerations, based on two decades of experience, that will help you make the final call.

 It should also be noted that our Digital Edition Platform is web-based.
 We send emails to notify your readers of new issues, and at subscription.
 These emails contain a link that takes a reader directly to their library, with no sign-in required.
 This premium service we provide gives your readers the most streamlined way of accessing their subscription digitally.